Sanotsch2003/MiPro-XG-V1/docs/InstructionSetArchitecture.md

 SIR #triggers a software interrupt.
 ```

-### Controll Flow
+### Control Flow

-The controll flow instructions have a 2 bit op-code:
+The control flow instructions have a 2 bit op-code:

 |  31-28                          |27-25 |24-23     |22-0       |
 |---------------------------------|------|----------|-----------|